-The Project is located in the City of Pasadena (City) in Los Angeles County on the Pasadena U.S. Geological Survey (USGS) California 7.5' topographic quadrangle (Figure 1).
+The Project is located in the City of Pasadena (City) in Los Angeles County on the Pasadena United States Geological Survey (USGS) California 7.5' topographic quadrangle (Figure 1).
 More specifically, the Project is located within the upper portion of the Arroyo Seco Watershed within the City's Hahamongna Watershed Park (Figure 2).
-The Project Site is located along an approximately 4,754-linear-feet section of the Arroyo Seco drainage and alluvial fan, which is an area subject to change and disturbance due to erosion, runoff, and sediment movement resulting from runoff that flows south from the Angeles National Forest.
-The elevation of the Project Site ranges from approximately 985 feet above mean sea level (msl) behind the dam, to approximately 1,100 feet above msl at the northern end.
+The Project site is located along an approximately 4,754-feet linear section of the Arroyo Seco drainage and alluvial fan, which is an area subject to change and disturbance due to erosion, runoff, and sediment movement.
+The elevation of the Project site ranges from approximately 985-feet above mean sea level (msl) behind the dam, to approximately 1,100-feet above msl at the northern end of the project.